opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/substitute-string.md

 ---
 layout: default
-title: substitute_string
+title: Substitute string processors
 parent: Processors
 grand_parent: Pipelines
-nav_order: 45
+nav_order: 110
 ---

 # substitute_string

-## Overview

 The `substitute_string` processor matches a key's value against a regular expression and replaces all matches with a replacement string. `substitute_string` is a [mutate string](https://github.com/opensearch-project/data-prepper/tree/main/data-prepper-plugins/mutate-string-processors#mutate-string-processors) processor.

+## Configuration

 The following table describes the options you can use to configure the `substitue_string` processor.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---